bryanlimy/technical-interview/README.md

 computer architectures.
 - Sorting a LinkedList is likely to be faster with merge sort since it makes fewer total comparsions and is not affected by a poor pivot choice.
-- Mergesort is well suited to be implemented parallely.
+- Merge sort **worset case** use about 39% less comparsions than quicksort's **average case**.
-- Mergesort uses about 30% less comparsions than quicksort.
+- Merge sort is well suited for data that can only be accessed sequentially (e.g. LinkedList).

 ### **Bubble Sort**